thfcm/Volkszaehler2NRF24/README.md

 ## Content
 This project includes

-*  - the IR Reader/Transmitter that you want to put on your energy-meter
+* [IRReader_Transmitter](https://github.com/thfcm/Volkszaehler2NRF24/tree/main/IRReader_Transmitter) - the IR Reader/Transmitter that you want to put on your energy-meter
-*  - the Receiver that receives the information and sends it to a Serial Port using USB
+* [Receiver](https://github.com/thfcm/Volkszaehler2NRF24/tree/main/Receiver) - the Receiver that receives the information and sends it to a Serial Port using USB
-*  - an eMH energy-meter simulator so you can test your hardware without standing next to your energy-meter with a laptop and strange devices in your hand that may  make neighbors asking strange questions
+* [eMH Simulator](https://github.com/thfcm/Volkszaehler2NRF24/tree/main/eMH_Simulator) - an eMH energy-meter simulator so you can test your hardware without standing next to your energy-meter with a laptop and strange devices in your hand that may  make neighbors asking strange questions

 ## Schematic: